All posts

 Key features

-Job Board Fire emphasizes speed and simplicity—you can have a branded job board live within minutes.
-The standout feature is real-time messaging that lets job seekers and employers connect instantly within the platform—marketed as "the only solution with real-time messaging."
+Job Board Fire emphasizes speed and simplicity.
+You can have a branded job board live within minutes.
+The standout feature is real-time messaging that lets job seekers and employers connect instantly within the platform, marketed as "the only solution with real-time messaging."

 The modular approach means you start with core features and add capabilities as you scale.
 Job aggregation through XML feeds and backfilling helps populate your board.
 SEO tools optimize posts for organic discovery.

-Stripe integration handles payments, and the employer applicant tracking system lets hirers manage applications with customizable workflows.
+Stripe integration handles payments, and the employer applicant tracking system lets hirers manage applications with customizable recruitment workflows.
 The platform also offers LinkedIn-style professional connections.

 Pros